CameronR7/CCU/README.md

 ## 🛠️ Technologies Used

-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript (frontend logic)
+- JavaScript

 ---